These settings let you control user activities within Workspace Environment Management.

 These settings allow you to whitelist specific processes.
 Process blacklists and process whitelists are mutually exclusive.

 Enable Process Whitelist.
 This enables process whitelisting.
-Processes must be added by executable name (for example, cmd.exe).
+You must add processes by using their executable name (for example, cmd.exe).
 Note If enabled, Enable Process Whitelist automatically blacklists all processes not in the whitelist.

 Exclude Local Administrators.
 Excludes local administrator accounts from the process whitelisting (they are able to run all processes).